|

 DO THE NEW LASHES HOLD UP?

-In working with the human hair lashes, it's obvious that they are more
+In working with the human hair lashes, it's obvious that they are just as

-durable and hold their shape better than the synthetic lashes that the
+durable as the synthetic lashes that the

 Baby Face dolls came with.
 The original Baby Face lashes get ruined